 Turkish Lime Yoghurt Cake

-By Published On: March 19th, 2009
+By Lee Jackson ↣ Published on: March 19, 2009

 Turkish Lime Yoghurt Cake

 To make this cake even more special, this yoghurt cake only has 5 ingredients!
 Each working remarkably hard to creating the most incredible citrus flavour and soft, light texture.
 The cake I ate in Istanbul was made with lemons, but I gotta say - for me, limes are where it's at!
-You can sue either.
+You can use either.

 This yoghurt cake is so simple - but don't let that fool you into thinking there's not a lot of flavour going on.
 Baking with yoghurt creates a wonderful lightly sour note to the cake while keeping it extra-moist.
 This cake so wonderful on its own, but served with a dollop of cream mixed with a little powdered sugar and a tsp (or less) of rosewater, it's sheer perfection.